Mission MushVroom

 The science

-The FOODiQ research team will prepare colonised substrate blocks provided by lifecykel, and centrifuge tubes with substrate inoculated with mycelium to include in the mission kit.
+The FOODiQ research team prepared colonised substrate blocks provided by lifecykel, and centrifuge tubes with substrate inoculated with mycelium in the mission kit.

-We’ll be looking not only at how mycelium can colonise in space, but also determining whether there are any physical, biochemical, or genetic differences in the colonisation and the growth of oyster mushrooms grown in space compared with Earth.
+We ivestigated how mycelium can colonise in space, and whether there are any physical and biochemical differences in the colonisation and the growth of oyster mushrooms in space compared with Earth.

 Meet the team